 Of course, partitioned walls are not the only way to make a multifunctional garden room work.
 You may choose to ‘zone’ your garden room space through your design choices.
 The placement of windows, decking and furniture all play an important role.

-For example, you may wish to include soft furnishings to create breakout area within your garden office or carefully position a bookcase between two spaces.
+For example, you may wish to include soft furnishings to create a breakout area within your garden office or carefully position a bookcase between two spaces.

 Even for smaller garden rooms, this can work.
 If you’re not sure where to start, Pinterest is a great place.
 You can even create your own design mood board for inspiration.